 Write your name, index number and CT class on all the work you hand in.
 Write in dark blue or black pen on both sides of the paper.
 You may use a soft pencil for diagrams, graphs or rough working.
 Do not use paper clips, highlighters, glue or correction fluid.

-Section A Answer all questions.
-Section B Answer one question.
+Answer all questions.